 What is a waiver and how do I apply for one?

-The ASUC Senate Finance Committee (FiComm) has the authority to grant a waiver allowing ASUC Program funds to be used for most normally restricted items, such as food.
+The ASUC Senate Finance Committee (FiComm) and ASUC Senate have the authority to grant a waiver allowing ASUC Program funds to be used for some normally restricted items, such as food.
 FiComm may take into account how the request fits into the group’s mission, how well students are being served, and whether the group has sought alternative sources of funding.
 These requests must also be in line with ASUC bylaws which regulate the amounts that can be requested for such items as food.

-During the regular academic year, you can apply for a waiver on the ASUC Senate’s CalLink page.
+During the regular academic year (August-April), you can apply for a waiver on the ASUC Senate’s CalLink page.

 A note on food waivers: ASUC by-laws limit the percentage of a group’s ASUC funds that can be waived: